 Drain the chickpeas and put into a medium bowl.

-Small cup the celery and green onions.
+Dice the celery and green onions - the smaller, the better.
 Add to drained chickpeas.

 Add in the vegan mayo, pickles, and seasoning.